axiom-data-science/modflow2netcdf/README.md

 ### Compatibility

 MODFLOW2NetCDF's output NetCDF file can be displayed using the GODIVA2 Data Visualization option on a THREDDS data server.
-GODIVA2 data visualization will only work properly when the data file has a consistent single time series.
+GODIVA2 data visualization will only work properly for data files that have a consistent single time series.
-Therefore head and cell by cell flow data must be saved during the same time intervals for these data to be displayed correctly.
-This can be accomplished by editing the MODFLOW output control file so that every where "SAVE HEAD" appears in the file "SAVE BUDGET" also appears, and vica versa.
+Therefore head and cell budget data must be saved during the same time intervals for these data to be displayed correctly.
+This can be accomplished by editing the MODFLOW output control file so that for every stress period and time step that "SAVE HEAD" appears, "SAVE BUDGET" also appears, and vica versa.

 ### MODFLOW2NetCDF Configuration File

 A MODFLOW2NetCDF configuration file needs to be built for each MODFLOW project exported into NetCDF format.
 The configuration file contains information specific to the MODFLOW project being exported, including spatial and temporal information.
-The configuration file is read using python's ConfigParser library, and consists of sections followed by "name: value" entries.
+Python's ConfigParser library is used to read the configuration file, which consists of sections followed by "name: value" entries.

-The configuration file is specified from the commandline (mfnetcdf_cmdline.py) with the -c [CONFIG_FILE] parameter.
-The configuration file is specified through the library interface during initialization of the ModflowToNetCDF object with the config_file parameter.
+The configuration file is specified from the MODFLOW2NetCDF commandline (mfnetcdf_cmdline.py) with the -c [CONFIG_FILE] parameter.
+The MODFLOW2NetCDF library requires the location of the configuration file be specified during initialization of the ModflowToNetCDF class.

 The configuration file contains spatial data which includes the grid projection used by the model, the location of the upper left grid point in the model's projection, the rotation of the grid from true north-south, and the units of measurement.
 MODFLOW2NetCDF converts spatial data from your project's coordinate system into latitude and longitude coordinates on the WGS84 reference ellipsoid (EPSG 4326).
 This allows all projects to be displayed in a standard coordinate system.

 Two example configuration files are shown in the "Examples" section.
-Configuration files are also available in two test projects included with MODFLOW2NetCDF:
+Configuration files are also available with two test projects included with MODFLOW2NetCDF:

 	tests\resources\freyberg\freyberg.geo